-- Once the virus outbreak has been contained and eliminated from your network, please delete the downloaded program and destroy the CD.
-If you need to use SBAV again in the future, Sophos Technical Support will be happy to provide you with a link to a newer version of the tool.
+- Once the virus outbreak has been contained and eliminated from your network, please delete the downloaded program and destroy the CD or reformat the USB pen drive.
+If you need to use SBAV again in the future, download a fresh copy of the program.

 - Sophos Bootable Anti-Virus cannot scan encrypted disks.

 - Sophos Bootable Anti-Virus may not work with all processor types.
-If you encounter problems booting the affected PC, try the CD on a different PC.
+If you encounter problems booting the affected PC, try the CD/pen drive on a different PC.
 If it boots up, then the chipset is not supported: unfortunately, we cannot add additional chipset support to the tool.